Table of Contents

 - personal or professional time off

 Take advantage of your company benefits plan by reading it thoroughly.
 Ask questions of human resources to understand it better.
 Work diligently and convey a positive attitude.
-Whether this is your first job or fifth job, your company benefit package is a meaningful part of your compensation.
+Whether this is your first job or your fifth job, your company benefits package is a meaningful part of your compensation.

-What is your company benefit package like?
-What are the benefits you value you the most?
+Thank you for reading!
+What is in your company benefits package?
+What are the benefits you value the most?
 Please share your thoughts with us!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.